MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitgetpinscount.md

 ## -description

-Retrieves the number of pins for the specified circuit object.
+The **AcxCircuitGetPinsCount** function retrieves the number of pins for the specified circuit object.

 ## -parameters